Shantanuprakash3/shantanuprakash3.github.io/projects.md

 ## 2014
 * Second year of college, got interested in a fascinating application of algorithms, in quantitative finance.
 Did a lot of self reading while interning at [Hedge Quants](https://www.glassdoor.co.in/Overview/Working-at-Hedge-Quants-ltd-EI_IE1022637.11,27.htm) in Kolkata over the winters.
 There, I developed & executed quantitative trading strategies which included ideating a breakout inspired algorithm, back-testing on historical data of CNX midcap, optimization of parameters, and hence simulation of strategy.

-* Freelanced for a Quant researcher running [Qcfinance.in](https://qcfinance.in) during Jan.
+* Freelanced for a Quant Researcher, Founder of [Qcfinance.in](https://qcfinance.in) during Jan.
 Helped in research and wrote MATLAB code for papers titled:
 1. Applying Systematic & Rule Based Risk Management for Projected Portfolio (Passive Investment)
 2. Literature Review and Open research areas in Risk Modelling for HFT, Algorithms trading and Dark Pools.
 3. Game Theory and Corporate Finance Models for